Bobby Patten

-Bobby Patten is an American swimming coach who was a 2010 recipient of United States Masters Swimming's Coach of the Year.
+Bobby Patten (born c.
+1963) is an American swimming coach who was a 2010 recipient of United States Masters Swimming's Coach of the Year.
 He was a competitive swimmer for Southern Methodist University where he was a five-time NCAA All-American specializing in butterfly.
 Since his college swimming career, he has won several open water competitions and as a U.S. Masters Swimmer has set numerous age group records in freestyle and butterfly events.

 Early swimming

 At the age of six, Patten began swimming competitively at the downtown Denver Athletic Club, under Coach Gene Mack, and later swam for the Denver University Hilltoppers Club under Coach Steve Hadley.
 Patten was ranked second nationally in the 100 Meter butterfly at age ten, in a time that was a Colorado State record.
 At 14, Patten set the National age group record in the 200-yard butterfly.

 Club swimming

 When the DU Hilltoppers, a competitive year-round club, moved to the Englewood High School Pool, Patten moved with the team, and began swimming for Coach Mike Doane.
 When DU Hilltopers Coach Mike Doane left the Hilltoppers, Patten qualified for Senior Nationals under the coaching of Jimmy Railey, and Eric Craven.
 In Patton's meet records, the club was sometimes referenced as the Englewood Athletic Club.